andriusstank/downhill/doc/docs/intro/part3.md

 How does it differ from inline nodes?
 Turns out monoid operation of builders of product types plays a key role in intermediate nodes.
-It collects gradients from all successor nodes and packs into single tuple/record before passing them to parent node as a single unit.
+It collects gradients from all successor nodes and packs them into a tuple/record before passing them to parent node as a single unit.
 This way gradients are assembled bottom up into a tree of the same shape as original data.
+Inline nodes would propagate gradients form each leaf node all the way to the root individually.